TIBCOSoftware/snappy-on-k8s/README.md

     # eventsLogDir should point to a URI of GCS bucket where history events will be dumped
     eventLogDir: "gs://spark-history-server-store"
 ```
-> TODO: can we remove the need to specify the image names in values.yaml ?

 #### Launch Spark, Zeppelin and History server cluster